odapg/LaTeXOutline/README.md

 ### Acknowledgements

-LaTeXOutline is originally a specific adaptation of warmdev's original [SublimeOutline](https://github.com/warmdev/SublimeOutline) to LaTeX files, using modifications due to vlad-wonderkidstudio, see [SublimeOutline](https://github.com/vlad-wonderkidstudio/SublimeOutline).
+LaTeXOutline is originally a specific adaptation of warmdev's original [SublimeOutline](https://github.com/warmdev/SublimeOutline) to LaTeX files, also using modifications due to vlad-wonderkidstudio, see [SublimeOutline](https://github.com/vlad-wonderkidstudio/SublimeOutline).
 It still uses a significant part of this code.